aviation4/Tip-calculator/README.md

 ![whole number of people verification](docs/number-of-people/number-of-people-integer.png)

-**As long as warning message is displayed, results are not calculated**
+**As long as warning message is displayed, results are not calculated.**

 ### Outputs ###

 In order to fit into width of mobile devices, the result is displayed in the short form in some cases.
-When either **Tip amount** or **Total** value is *greater or equal to 1000 and lower than 1 000 000*, the result is expressed in thousands:
+When either **Tip amount** or **Total** value is *greater than 10 000 and lower or equal to 1 000 000*, the result is expressed in thousands:

 ![results expressed in thousands](docs/results/results-thousands.png)

-When either **Tip amount** or **Total** value is *greater or equal to 1 000 000*, the result is expressed in millions:
+When either **Tip amount** or **Total** value is *greater than 1 000 000*, the result is expressed in millions:

 ![results expressed in millions](docs/results/results-millions.png)